muhammadkh242/social_login/README.md

 # Social Login

-flutter application for logging in using different social media accounts
+flutter application for logging in using different social media accounts (POC)